-- Is there a current problem that your idea, innovation or invention can solve?
+- Is there a current problem that your idea, innovation or invention can solve

 - Is there a market or target group for your product?

-- What could be potential revenues?
+- What are the potential profits?